 Book publishing is one of the fastest ways to lose money.
 It’s difficult to reach readers.
 It’s important to recognize you don’t get into book publishing to make money but because you have a passion and are committed to it.
 It can be a fast track to failure.
 It can be free; it doesn’t need to cost anything.
 There’s no need to spend thousands of dollars on a publicist when you’re starting out.
 Most writers, 99.5 percent of self-published authors aren’t qualified to do their own covers.

 Recognize that you are running a business.
 You need to understand that a business works on profitability.
 Spend less money, sell more books.

-E-book Publishing: Create Your Own Brand of Digital Books is available at the special launch date price of 99 cents until the end of the day.
-Purchase at the following online locations:
+E-book Publishing: Create Your Own Brand of Digital Books is available at the following online locations: